 Jonathan is a graduate of the University of Sydney with a bachelor’s degree in Economics and International Relations.
 Having previously written for publications for the World Bank, UN-HABITAT, UNESCO, the Inter-American Development Bank, the OECD and for the Stockholm International Water Institute, Jonathan is Managing Editor of Cities Today, PFD’s flagship title on urban management and development.
-He specialises in urban topics relating to climate change, finance, and ICT, in particular data management and the application of IoT in cities.
+He focuses on data management and the application of IoT in cities.

 Richard has been an editor and journalist for 20 years having trained at Euromoney Institutional Investor PLC.
 He has written for the Financial Times, Euromoney, IFLR and Project Finance magazines and has launched publications for the Inter American-Development Bank, Asian Development Bank and UN-Habitat.
 He is Editor-in-Chief at PFD Publications, which launched Cities Today in 2010 as the first global magazine for decision makers in urban development.
 He has edited publications focusing on cities for UN-Habitat, United Cities and Local Governments (Asia-Pacific) and the Federation of Latin American Municipalities.
 He is a consultant on urban affairs to UN-Habitat and the International Telecommunication Union.
 In 2015, he oversaw the launch of the 20-20, a new series of high-profile meetings for city leaders, with the first meeting hosted by the Deputy Mayor of London.